uwspstar/For-Web-Developer/README.md

 ### Reading
 - Good checklist when you design a website by Jon Moore [50 Things You Probably Forgot To Design](https://medium.com/ux-power-tools/50-things-you-probably-forgot-to-design-7a288b0ef914)

+### Worth Learning
+- Express, one of the most simple yet powerful ways to create a web server.
+Its minimalist approach, unopinionated, focused on the core features of a server, is key to its success.
+- Meteor, an incredibly powerful full-stack framework, powering you with an isomorphic approach to building apps with JavaScript, sharing code on the client and the server.
+Once an off-the-shelf tool that provided everything, now integrates with frontend libs
+React, Vue and Angular.
+Can be used to create mobile apps as well.
+- koa, built by the same team behind Express, aims to be even simpler and smaller,building on top of years of knowledge.
+The new project born out of the need to create incompatible changes without disrupting the existing community.
+- Next.js, a framework to render server-side rendered React applications.
+- Micro, a very lightweight server to create asynchronous HTTP microservices.
+- Socket.io, a real-time communication engine to build network applications.